ggfisher/hello-world/access_path_selection_calculation.md

   * It would be **1** now since we are looking only for __*a=10*__  and we are assuming a normal distribution.
 * The number of matching leaves:
    * .01 * 1000 = __*10*__
+* Number of Page accesses do we need to access the record:
+  * 10 * 100 = 1000